Old and new glues

 See more: How Much Does Railroad Track Weigh Per Foot?
 Railroad Track: Dimensions, Width, Weight

-Photo: 1) Stick adhesives are solvent-free andvery safe to use.
-2) Spray-on adhesives often contain harmful solvents and it"s agood idea to wear a safety mask or use them outdoors.
-Photo courtesy of Defense Imagery.
+Photo: 1) stick adhesives space solvent-free andvery for sure to use.
+2) Spray-on adhesives frequently contain harmful solvents and also it"s agood idea to wear a safety mask or use them outdoors.
+Photo courtesy that Defense Imagery.